Winter Pruning: About the Day

 You will need: Be prepared for inclement weather, so boots or wellies would be best.
 Also bring suitable outdoor warm clothing.
 Bring secateurs, pruning saw and notepad.

+You will need: Outdoor clothing & suitable footwear, a pruning saw, secateurs and notepad.
 Please be aware you will be handling sharpe tools & equipment which may cause injury if not used with care.

 About the Instructor